DC801/BM-Badge/SD_Card/MAGE/README.md

 When set to `true`, this reduces the number of rows in the hex editor, making room for dialog boxes.
 (The portrait image can still cover up hex cells, though.)

+This action has been disabled in the MGE to prevent accidental soft locks.

 ### `SET_HEX_EDITOR_CONTROL`
 - `bool_value` — `true` or `false`